bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   |oneofset-arrow| points to the set of entities, one of which shall be created before creating the dependent entity.

-The table below explains what inputs or outputs can be used for a particular instance type:
+The table below explains what inputs and outputs can be used for a particular instance type:

 ===============  ================================================  ===============================================
 Instance type    Inputs                                            Outputs